ITER: DEVELOPING MORE SUSTAINABLE approaches to international touring

 Since 2022, over 80 artists and organisations have taken part in ITER.
 Together, they are leading the shift toward more responsible touring practices.

-Three UK–Denmark partnerships tested new approaches to sustainable touring through workshops, research, and hybrid collaborations.
+Discover how three UK–Denmark partnerships explored sustainable touring through workshops, research, and hybrid collaborations.

-Five new projects spanning dance, music, design and sound art have developed bold low-impact approaches to international collaboration.
+How did five projects across dance, music, design and sound art develop bold, low-impact approaches to international collaboration?
+Read more now.

 Learn more